primatejs/primate/docs/modules/store.md

 Level [`Error`][error] | [`Bailout`][bailout]

 A store is missing a primary key.
-Most stores need a primary key to distinguish documents.
+Most stores need a primary key to distinguish records.
 In other cases an opt-out is available.

 *Add a primary key field to store or export `const ambiguous = true;`.*